dovecot/documentation/source/settings/core.rst

 The maximum number of IMAP connections allowed for a user from each IP address.
+This setting is checked only by backends, not proxies.
+Note that for this to work, any username changes must be done already by passdb lookup (not by userdb lookup).

 Unique users are identified via case-sensitive comparison.